 From August 1981 to October 1992, all student loan recipients paid an origination fee equal to 5% of the loan amount.
 From October 1992 to July 1994, an additional origination fee of 1.5% was paid by recipients of unsubsidized loans.
-Since July 1994, all loan recipients pay a reduced origination fee of 3%.
-As of May 1, 2001 the origination fee was reduced to 1% for all loan recipients.
-The origination fees collected reduce the amount of interest subsidy the federal government pays to lenders on behalf of student borrowers.
+As of July 1994, all loan recipients paid a reduced origination fee of 3%.
+As of May 1, 2001 the origination fee was reduced by the Corporation to 1% and subsequently on January 1, 2002 was suspended for all loan recipients.
+The origination fees of 3% reduce the amount of interest subsidy the federal government pays to lenders on behalf of student borrowers whether collected or waived.